 I can safely say this was the most leg-shakingly brutal climb I’ve ever done.

 The preceding rain somehow helped to make it less painful, though, I was almost glad for the trial since I could celebrate the feeling coming back to my hands as much as curse the road.

-Strava’s ‘corrected elevation’ (basemap) claims that this 51-mile ride accumulated 16,525 ft of climbing – again, make of that what you will.
+Strava’s ‘corrected elevation’ (basemap) claims that this 51-mile ride accumulated 16,525 ft of climbing.

 You should probably ride the Pico de las Nieves